NVIDIA-Genomics-Research/GenomeWorks/pyclaragenomics/README.md

 ### Install from source
 ```
 pip install -r requirements.txt
-python setup_pyclaragenomics.py --build_output_folder BUILD_FOLDER
+python setup_genomeworks.py --build_output_folder BUILD_FOLDER
 ```

-*Note* if you are developing pyclaragenomics you should do a develop build instead, changes you make to the source code will then be picked up on immediately:
+*Note* if you are developing genomeworks you should do a develop build instead, changes you make to the source code will then be picked up on immediately:

 ```
 pip install -r requirements.txt
-python setup_pyclaragenomics.py --build_output_folder BUILD_FOLDER --develop
+python setup_genomeworks.py --build_output_folder BUILD_FOLDER --develop
 ```

 ### Create a Wheel package

-Use the following command in order to package pyclaragenomics into a wheel. (without installing)
+Use the following command in order to package genomeworks into a wheel. (without installing)

 ```
 pip install -r requirements.txt
-python setup_pyclaragenomics.py --create_wheel_only
+python setup_genomeworks.py --create_wheel_only
 ```

 ### Enable Doc Generation
-`pyclaragenomics` documentation generation is managed through `Sphinx`.
+`genomeworks` documentation generation is managed through `Sphinx`.

-NOTE: `pyclaragenomics` needs to be built completely in order for the documentation to pick up docstrings for bindings.
+NOTE: `genomeworks` needs to be built completely in order for the documentation to pick up docstrings for bindings.

 ```